top of page

 The seafront at Vasto

-DAY 8: Coastal Bike Path and Trabocco dining
+DAY 8: Coastal Bike Path/Beach and Trabocco lunch

-There are only two things on today’s agenda other than perhaps relaxing by the beach.
-First is to enjoy a bike ride along the completely flat and traffic free Abruzzo Coastal Bike path, going as far south or north as you want and stopping for a swim or for refreshments wherever you please or alternatively spend some time in the Punta Aderci nature reserve just north of Vasto where you can bike, swim or explore the nature trails on foot.
+There are only two things on today’s agenda other than perhaps relaxing by the beach at Vasto Marina.
+First is to enjoy a bike ride along the completely flat and traffic free Abruzzo Coastal Bike path, going as far south or north as you want and stopping for a swim or for refreshments wherever you please or alternatively spend more time exploring Vasto.

-Second is to meet up with the rest of the group to experience a multi-course Trabocco seafood extravaganza late afternoon/early evening.
+Second is to meet up with the rest of the group to experience a Trabocco seafood lunch, another highlight for previous groups.

 DAY 9: Arriverderci Abruzzo